-It is in certain cases useful to have some more quantitative information about a simulation.
-For example, apart from the fact that a simulation has N-Body particles with properties position, velocity and mass, it might be of interest to know that the typical mass of the particles is 1010 solar masses.
+It is in certain cases useful to have some more quantitative information about the results of an experiment.
+For example, apart from the fact that a simulation has N-Body particles with properties position, velocity and mass, it might be of interest to know that the typical mass of the particles is 10 solar masses.

-We support this by allowing users to describe properties of the collections of objects in a Product using a class we call StatisticalSummary.
+We support this by allowing users to describe properties of the collections of objects in an OutputDataset using a class we call StatisticalSummary.
 This reflects our belief that statistics is the appropriate way to introduce some quantitative aspects of these large collections of objects.
 StatisticalSummary is contained in Product.
-It assigns statistical values such as a mean or a min/max value to Properties of the Product.objectType.
+It assigns statistical values such as a mean or a min/max value to Properties of the OutputDataset.objectType.
 Which statistic is used is described by the statistic attribute.